 For some emotional eaters, food may provide the comfort that they yearn to receive from a partner, a friend or family.
 I can recall several instances in my life where I have turned to food after being rejected or having a fight with a boyfriend.

 Over the years, we’ve received a number of emails from Queendom visitors asking for advice on how to move on from a difficult childhood experiences.
-Of those who indicated that they were raised by very distant, abusive, or negligent parents, or who suffered from some sort of trauma, a notable percentage of them also struggle with weight issues as adults.
-The desire to seek comfort from food fulfills a need – albeit temporarily – for warmth and solace.
+Of those who indicated that they were raised by very distant, abusive, or negligent parents or who suffered from some sort of trauma, a notable percentage of them also struggle with weight issues.
+The desire to seek comfort from food fulfills a need, albeit temporarily, for solace.

 Feelings of Shame

-I’m not one of those “let bygones be bygones” type of people.
-I hold grudges – but here’s the catch: I hold them against myself.
-If I’ve wronged you I’ll carry the guilt and shame with me for years, whether you’ve forgiven me or not.
+I’m not one of those “let bygones be bygones” type of people; I can hold grudges.
+But here’s the catch: I hold them against myself.
+If I’ve wronged you, I’ll carry the guilt and shame with me for years, even if you’ve forgiven me.
 If this had been the 1700’s, I’d have tarred and feathered myself.

-If an emotional eater has committed a transgression in the past, they will continue to blame and punish themselves for years.
-Emotional eaters dwell on regrets and constantly focus on their disappointments, failures, and what they don’t like about themselves and their life.
+If an emotional eater has committed a transgression, they will blame and punish themselves for years.
+Emotional eaters dwell on regrets and constantly focus on their disappointments, failures, faults, and regrets.

 Fear of Challenges